 ▶

-These workers were unjustly laid off by Meta’s subcontractor after mobilizing for fair working conditions.
-In response, they launched a landmark legal case against Meta — the first of its kind in which a Global South workforce is holding a tech giant accountable in a national court.
+The participating moderators are part of a landmark legal case against Meta - the first of its kind in which a Global South workforce is holding a tech giant accountable in a national court.

-Sit-In! turns the interface into a platform for protest.
-Join the movement — install the extension, and help make invisible labour visible — Sit-In!
+Join our movement, install the extension, and help make invisible labour visible - Sit-In!

 The Sit-In! tool enables front-end users to make their support visible and stand in solidarity with back-end workers.
 Here's how to get started...

-Installation
+Installation Guide

 How to use